Psychological Evaluation

 Good Faith Estimate

-I will provide a good faith estimate and detailed receipt that will outline the estimated services that will be provided, the number of hours for each service, and a breakdown of the cost for services.
+I will provide a good faith estimate that will outline the estimated services that will be provided, the number of hours for each service, and a breakdown of the cost for services.
 You will have this information available to you prior to committing to the full evaluation.

 If you are interested in scheduling a diagnostic intake, please complete the following referral form.